 - Gained the ability to introduce more features and capabilities to its operations, such as data gathering through computer vision to improve the loading and unloading process at its land terminals.

 Cloudreach continues to support the company with the evolution of its Azure infrastructure and data environment, including the exploration of areas such as edge computing.

 With Cloudreach having previously provided migration assessment and planning, landing zone design and build, a data center migration and established a cloud governance framework, the logistics provider had a high degree of confidence in our capabilities.

 This time, Cloudreach proved our ability to collaborate closely with other technology partners and brought deep data expertise to the table.
 We also handled internal communications between the company’s data and Azure platform teams regarding the Azure platform; while both teams are technical, their specific areas of expertise are vastly different.

 About the Customer

-This global logistics enterprise provides land, air and sea shipping solutions, supply chain management and contract logistics.
+This global logistics enterprise of over 70,000 employees provides land, air and sea shipping solutions, supply chain management and contract logistics.
 The company plans to migrate data from 6,000 servers onto the Azure platform.